-Water filter, cleaner, or purifier - the amount paid for a person to cope with or overcome a severe chronic respiratory ailment, or severe chronic immune system disorder - prescription needed.
+Water filter, cleaner, or purifier used by a person to cope with or overcome a severe chronic respiratory ailment, or a severe chronic immune system disorder - prescription needed.

 Wheelchairs and wheelchair carriers

 Wigs - the amount paid for a person who has suffered abnormal hair loss because of a disease, accident, or medical treatment - prescription needed.